THIS TEXT IS BUT A BEGINNING ...

 There exists the following dictamen by Spinoza: "I say, that we act, if there happens something in ourselves or in our surroundings, of which we on our side are the only and adequate cause, that is if there follows something out of our nature within us or out of us which only by this cause can be recognized clearly and distinctly; but in comparison with that I say, that we suffer, if there happens something in us or if there follows something out of our nature, of which we are only a partial cause."
 (Note 36).

-Therefore, it has to be developed and worked out that the relations between the isolated and lonely ones are nothing other than relations between the one who is an object and the other, who is in the same situation of being an object too in his relations, which surround him, meaning that they both relate to each other as pure objects mutually; that consciousness and body are running always and in any case the program of capitalism; that there exists an identity between the misery of everyone and the social contradictions in totality; and that the revolution from being an object to becoming a subject (from being a thing to becoming a human being), which is indeed the first true event in history, the first step to human history which merits the name history, can only be the consequence of an effort made by a collective.
+Therefore, it has to be developed and worked out that the relations between the isolated and lonely ones are nothing but relations between the one who is an object and the other, who is in the same situation of being an object too in the relations surrounding him, meaning that they both relate to each other as pure objects mutually; that consciousness and body are always and in any case running the program of capitalism; that there exists an identity between the misery of everyone and the social contradictions in totality; and that the revolution from being an object to becoming a subject (from being a thing to becoming a human being), which is indeed the first true event in history, the first step to human history which merits the name history, can only be the consequence of an effort made by a collective.

 In the light of these experiences, the class enemy is characterized best by the fact that he publicly and legally sets in motion the police apparatus, the bureaucratic machinery and armies against those who develop their activities in a very consistent manner out of their individual sufferings by realizing that their individual sufferings in the society are but pre-fabricated.